organisciak/dissertation/document/1_intro.md

 These design manipulations are looked at again over a subjective context in Chapter 6.
 The second part bridges chapters 4 and 5 in a real world setting, applying post-collection corrections as well as collection-time task manipulations to the human judgments used in evaluating audio similarity for the Music Information Retrieval Exchange (MIREX).

-MIREX AMS Study RQs
-RQ1: Are grader differences responsible for inter-grader inconsistency?
+ - _RQ_ 2.2.1: Are grader differences responsible for inter-grader inconsistency?
-RQ2: Are problem graders responsible for inter-grader inconsistency?
+ - _RQ_ 2.2.2: Are problem graders responsible for inter-grader inconsistency?
-RQ3: Is subjectivity or disagreement of the grading task responsible for inter-grader inconsistency?
+ - _RQ_ 2.2.3: Is subjectivity or disagreement of the grading task responsible for inter-grader inconsistency?
-RQ4: Does the task design affect the quality of contributions
+ - _RQ_ 2.2.4: Does the task design affect the quality of contributions?

 \newthought{Chapter 6 focuses on completing subjective tasks} through paid crowdsourcing, again focusing on maximizing quality through a priori design and instrumentation choices.
 Subjective tasks are rarely done in paid contexts, so _personalized crowdsourcing_ is introduced as a way to formalize and argue for the approach.